JeelRajodiya/GSoC24-Final-Report/README.md

 ## What's left to do

 Some minor changes in the content and UI are still required.
+And there are some issues with SEO that need to be fixed.
 I am planning to maintain the project in the future.

 ## Challenges while working on the project